anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   When connectivity is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing.
-  This approach offers hop-by-hop security, but not end-to-end security in terms of enabling the CA to check the identity of the requestor.
+  This approach offers hop-by-hop security, but not end-to-end security in terms of enabling a backend PKI component to check the identity of the requestor.

   In BRSKI, the EST server, being co-located with the registrar in the domain, is such a component that needs to be trusted by the backend PKI components.